elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> A high-level language gets compiled
-      without detailed knowledge of the underlying computer.
-For example, managing memory, knowing what processor is running, and keeping track of things like pointers are not necessary.
-High-level languages are more accessible to write and manage than low or mid-level programming languages because they are platform-independent.
-The major distinction between high-level and low-level languages is that programmers can readily grasp, interpret, and compile high-level languages when compared to machines.
-      Machines, on the other hand, can interpret low-level language more readily than humans.
+      <strong>Interview Response:</strong> A high-level programming language is designed to be more abstract, and closer to natural language, making it easier for programmers to read, write, and maintain code.
+Low-level programming languages are closer to machine language, and provide greater control over hardware, but require more effort and knowledge to program effectively.
     </div>
   </div>
 </details>